andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 ---
 date: 2022-05-29
-title: Remix Markdown Setup with Syntax Highlighting
+title: How to set up Markdown with Syntax Highlighting in Remix
 description: Markdown is a powerful tool for writing and publishing content.
 There are different ways of integrating Markdown in your Remix application.
 In this blog post, I want to show you how my own Markdown setup works.
 categories: [Remix.run]
 ---